 Here are the sure signs of bad formatting.
 Is your website or blog guilty of any of these?

-Start by creating a set of content formatting rules your team can easily follow.
+Start by creating a set of blog post formatting rules your team can easily follow.
 It may take a few iterations, but just like your brand, your content formatting should be consistent across your website.

 Here are a few example guidelines to get you started: